 Step 1: Earn an Undergraduate Degree

 The first step is college for many set designers.
-While some positions do not require an undergraduate degree, a bachelor's program in the set design field can equip students with the skills and hands-on training essential for this career.
+While some positions do not require an undergraduate degree, a bachelor's degree program relevant to set design can equip students with the skills and hands-on training essential for this career.
 Common majors for these professionals include set design, theater or scenic design.
-Such programs tend to cover topics like rendering, drafting, stage lighting, sound and costume design.
-Throughout the curriculum, students participate in practicums and may serve as crew members on the school's theater production team.
+The curriculum tends to cover topics like rendering, drafting, stage lighting, sound and costume design.
+Additionally, students participate in practicums and may serve as crew members on the school's theater production team.

 Many aspiring set designers benefit from internships during college.
 After all, employers look for set designers with professional experience as part of a production team.
-During college, students gain this experience by completing internships with theater or production companies, which provide hands-on experience assisting in the design and production team with drafting, set construction and set painting.
+During college, students gain this experience by completing internships with theater or production companies, which provide hands-on experience assisting the design and production team with drafting, set construction and set painting.
 Such experience is so important that some degree programs require internships as part of their curricula.

 Step 2: Acquire Postgraduate Training